pink-gorilla/goldly/README.md

 ### Web Interface

-Whichever method you use to start goldly, you should reach it at [`http://localhost:8000/`](http://localhost:8000/).
+Whichever method you use to start goldly, you should reach it at [`http://localhost:8080/`](http://localhost:8080/).

-- In the browser window click on `running systems` and then `snippet registry`
-- You are able to click on all the systems in he registry.

-The snippets are primitive, but demonstrate certain features of goldly:
-- hello: demonstrates the simplest hiccup rendering usecase
-- click-counter demonstrates dynamic ui intteractions.
-- greeter: shows how to create links from one system to another; this can be used for master-detail type of navigation.
-- fortune: demonstrates how to load data from clojure (could be a database)
-- time: demonstrates to push data from clojure

 ## Run - standalone